 You might then wonder why all primitive types aren’t atomic and why standard library types aren’t implemented to use Arc<T> by default.
 The reason is that thread safety comes with a performance penalty that you only want to pay when you really need to.
 If you’re just performing operations on values within a single thread, your code can run faster if it doesn’t have to enforce the guarantees atomics provide.

 Let’s return to our example: Arc<T> and Rc<T> have the same API, so we fix our program by changing the use line, the call to new, and the call to clone.
-The code in Listing 16-15 will finally compile and run:
+The code in Listing 16-15 will finally compile and run.

 src/main.rs